cyew3/oneVPL-intel-gpu/api/documentation/mediasdkusr-man.md

 When comparing **USER** with **DECODE**, **VPP**, and **ENCODE,** notice that the **USER** class of functions does not support `Init`, `Close`, `Query`, `QueryIOSurf`, or `GetVideoParam`.
 This simplification is possible because SDK does not participate in any of these operations.
 If required, the application can define its own form of initialization, capability query, or status retrieval of the user-defined functions.

 The function [MFXVideoUSER_ProcessFrameAsync](#MFXVideoUSER_ProcessFrameAsync) can take any number of inputs and generate any number of outputs.
 The interpretation of the I/O parameters is subject to the callback functions registered at the **USER** initialization stage.
 As per SDK convention on asynchronous operations, the application must consider the inputs “used” and the outputs unavailable until the application performs an explicit synchronization.
 However, the application can pass the output results to any downstream SDK component such as **VPP** and **ENCODE** *without* synchronization.
-See the Asynchronous Operation chapter in the SDK Developer Reference for more details on asynchronous operations.
+See the Asynchronous Operation chapter in the [*SDK API Reference Manual*](./mediasdk-man.md) for more details on asynchronous operations.

 Example 1 shows the pseudo code for transcoding with **USER** operations.
 The application passes data from **DECODE** to **VPP**, **VPP** to **USER** and **USER** to **ENCODE**.
 Finally, the application synchronizes the processing results and writes them to a file.